 Step 4: Spread that amazingness on your bread.

-I find this amount of butter mixture is good for half of a long loaf of French bread.
+I find this amount of butter mixture is good for one full Italian loaf, of half of a French bread loaf.

 Spreading butter mixture onto half a loaf of bread.